Understanding Task Representations in Neural Networks via Bayesian Ablation: Discussion

-We thank Tyler Giallanza for providing materials related to the ISC model, Legasse Remon for assistance with running experiments, and Arjun Menon for helping organize the item property taxonomy table.
+\acks{We thank Tyler Giallanza for providing materials related to the ISC model, Legasse Remon for assistance with running experiments, Arjun Menon for helping organize the item property taxonomy table, and Leigh Nystrom for administrative and research support.
+Jonathan Cohen was supported by a Vannevar Bush Faculty Fellowship from the Office of the Under Secretary of Defense for Research \& Engineering.
+This project was made possible through the support of a grant from Templeton World Charity Foundation, Inc (funder DOI 501100011730) through grant DOI.ORG/10.54224/34207.
+The opinions expressed in this publication are those of the author(s) and do not necessarily reflect the views of Templeton World Charity Foundation, Inc.}